How To: 12 New Home Screen Features iOS 18 and iPadOS 18 Has for Your iPhone or iPad

 With iOS 18 and iPadOS 18, we can finally place an app icon, folder, or widget anywhere on the Home Screen.
 For example, you could place apps closer to the bottom for easier access or frame them around the subject of a photo wallpaper.
 Icons and widgets no longer have to obstruct important details in your backgrounds, like a pet's face or the sun setting.
 You can move everything around to work with your wallpaper.

-3. Dim Dark Appearance
+3. You Can Dim the Dark Appearance

 On past iOS and iPadOS versions, you could dim or not dim adaptive wallpapers when in Dark Mode.
 That option returns in the new "Customize" menu, which appears in a nonmodal sheet at the bottom.
 When "Dark" is selected, tap the sun icon in the corner to dim or not dim the wallpaper.

-4. Color Themes for Icons and Widgets
+4. There Are Color Themes for Icons and Widgets

 In the Home Screen's new "Customize" menu, you can adjust your Dark and Light preferences, but you can also choose "Tinted," which suggests a color for your app icons, folders, and widgets that complements your current wallpaper.
 If you don't like the suggested color, adjust it using the gradient and luma sliders.
 You can also use the color picker tool to select any color on your wallpaper.

-5. Hide App, Folder, and Widget Names
+5. You Can Hide App, Folder, and Widget Names

 The "Customize" menu also has a tool that lets you enlarge app icons and folders on your Home Screen.
 This is great if you need larger icons to recognize things more easily, but it's also got a very cool side effect: it hides app, folder, and widget names.
 It was somewhat possible to do on iOS 17 and iPadOS 17 and earlier using a few workarounds, like jailbreak tweaks and special Unicode characters, but iOS 18 and iPadOS 18 will do it for you with the "Large" switch.
+(If you don't like the larger icons, you can still use the Unicode characters to hide app and folder names.)

-6. Resize Widgets
+6. You Can Easily Resize Widgets

 Widgets are easier to work with on iOS 18 and iPadOS 18 since you can easily resize the widgets already on your Home Screen.
 No more deleting them and adding them back as a different size from the gallery — now you just do it from the widget's quick actions menu or via its drag handle.
 More interestingly, the quick actions option also lets you turn a widget into an app icon, and you can use an app icon's quick actions to turn it into a widget!

-8. New App Library Transition and Effect
+8. There's a New App Library Transition

 When you swipe to open the App Library on iOS 18, you'll notice a new transition.
 On iOS 17, the App Library crossfades into the last Home Screen page, changing opacity over apps, widgets, folders, and the dock.
 On iOS 18, the App Library pushes the last Home Screen page offscreen.